 by Bill Cohn, Director of Product Management, Vantiv eCommerce

-By now, most organizations that conduct eCommerce business understand the value and criticality of data security and the use of tokenization to protect their customers’ data and, ultimately, their own reputations.
+By now, most organizations that conduct eCommerce business understand the value and criticality of payment data security and the use of tokenization to protect their customers’ data and, ultimately, their own reputations.
 No company can claim that its systems are immune from breaches, and it’s clear that the cost of being breached while holding cards on file is untenable.

 So, what should you consider when selecting a tokenization provider?
-What makes for a cost-effective solution that fits the way you do business . . . both today and in the future?
+What makes for a cost-effective solution that fits the way you do business online . . . both today and in the future?

 Here’s a list of the top eight essential considerations when selecting a robust eCommerce data security solution.